⭐ We are now back with Gen 3, featuring new-look subjects, refreshed project pages, and lots of new data! ⭐ More info here.

-Tom Killestein is an astrophysicist at the University of Turku.
+Tom Killestein is an astrophysicist at the University of Warwick.
 His research work builds software, databases, and deep learning classification tools for finding interesting transients in data from GOTO, and gathering follow-up data to learn what we can about how the most massive stars end their lives.

 Lisa Kelsey is an astrophysicist at the University of Cambridge.
 Her research interests include transient phenomena, such as supernovae and kilonovae, and their relationships with the galaxies that host them.
 She is excited to uncover particularly unusual or rare transients in GOTO.